Do you know what your visitors secretly think of your site, products and services? A WordPress survey popup could help.

 Click Add New and name your form.

 Scroll down to see the choice of available form types.
-Choose Blank Form so you have the maximum flexibility for customizing the survey form.

-First, we’re going to add a multiple choice questionnaire for a small business website.
+For example, you could add a multiple choice questionnaire for a small business website.
 Click on Multiple Choice.

 Click on the preview to change the name of the section.
 We’ve used the space to ask a question.
 Next, edit the default fields, and add your own choices.